-For decades, food manufacturers have selected soybean oil for its versatility and competitive pricing.
+Health professionals have long regarded soybean oil, commonly labeled as vegetable oil, as a healthy cooking oil.
+Food manufacturers have also regarded soybean oil for its versatility and competitive pricing.
 The neutral flavor and well- balanced fatty acid profile of soybean oil make it a desirable ingredient for a variety of applications from baked goods to salad dressings.

 EXPLORE MORE SOYBEAN OIL RESOURCES:

 *Qualified products have a minimum of 5 grams of soybean oil per reference amount customarily consumed.1

 1. U.S. Food and Drug Administration.
 "Soybean Oil and Reduced Risk of Coronary Heart Disease."
 July 31, 2017. https://www.fda.gov/downloads/Food/IngredientsPackagingLabeling/LabelingNutrition/UCM568508.pdf

 2. USDA National Nutrient Database for Standard Reference.

 3. Blasbalg TL, Hibbeln JR, Ramsden CE, Majchrzak SF, Rawlings RR.
 “Changes in consumption of omega-3 and omega-6 fatty acids in the United States during the 20th century.”
 Am J Clin Nutr.
 2011; 93:950-62.